 Frequently Asked Questions

 Once a referral is received, I reach out directly to the client to schedule a brief consultation or intake.
 If they decide to move forward, we begin care within my availability window.
-I also confirm receipt of the referral with the referring provider (if appropriate and with client consent), ensuring a clear handoff.
-If the client does not respond to outreach attempts, I may follow up once more after 7–10 days.
-If there is still no response, the referral will be considered closed.
+I confirm receipt with the referring provider when appropriate and with client consent.
+If the client does not respond to outreach, I follow up once more after 7 to 10 days.
+If there is still no response, the referral is considered closed.
 Referring providers can request updates at any point.

-Brief clinical summaries or coordination notes may be provided when appropriate and with the client’s written authorization.
+For therapy clients, brief clinical summaries or coordination notes may be provided when appropriate and with written authorization.
 These typically include presenting concerns, focus of treatment, relevant progress updates, and coordination recommendations.

-I do not provide formal forensic evaluations, FMLA/disability determinations, or legal documentation.
-If clients require these services, I refer them to appropriate specialists.
+I do not provide forensic evaluations, FMLA or disability determinations, or legal documentation.
+Clients requiring these services can be referred to appropriate specialists.

-My practice focuses on outpatient psychotherapy for adults.
+My practice focuses on outpatient psychotherapy and psychological testing for adults.
 We are not a crisis stabilization or higher level of care setting.
-Clients needing more intensive support—such as IOP/POP, inpatient stabilization, or medical-legal evaluations—may be referred to alternate services.
-Additionally, I do not provide acute emergency support, medication management, or primary care services.
+Clients needing more intensive support, such as intensive outpatient programs (IOP), partial hospitalization (PHP), or inpatient stabilization, may be referred to alternate services.
+I do not provide acute emergency support, medication management, or primary care services.

-Yes—I collaborate with PCPs, specialists, functional/integrative clinicians, and other providers to support cohesive treatment planning.
+Yes.
+I collaborate with PCPs, specialists, functional and integrative clinicians, and other providers to support cohesive treatment planning.
 Coordination typically occurs through secure messaging, brief update calls, or shared documentation.
-My goal is to complement—not replace—medical care, and to ensure our treatment plans are aligned for the client’s overall wellbeing.
+The goal is to complement medical care and to ensure treatment plans are aligned for the client’s overall wellbeing.

 About Lumara & Founder

-Founded by Joel T. Muller, PhD, Licensed Clinical Psychologist, Lumara Integrative Health blends trauma-informed, integrative, and depth-oriented psychotherapy to support meaningful, whole-person growth.
+Founded by Joel T. Muller, PhD, Licensed Clinical Psychologist, Lumara Integrative Health provides integrative psychotherapy, psychological testing, and clinical supervision grounded in trauma-informed, whole-person care.